30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

 Founded in 1886, Faidley’s Seafood is one of the oldest places to serve fresh seafood in the Chesapeake region.

-Run by the same family since 1886, Faidley’s has maintained Maryland-style crab feasts to promote local tourism and business.
+Since 1886, Faidley’s has maintained Maryland-style crab feasts to boost local tourism and business.

 Check out the restaurant to try both a backfin and jumbo lump, as well as their famous soups, fish, shrimp, and oyster dishes.